 At the end of the previous article, we connected directly to a stand-alone module and woke up the FCDIM.
-We could interact with the display screen and we could see some incoming messages from the module, outlined in Red above.
+Then, we could interact with the display screen and see some incoming messages from the module, outlined in Red above.

 While there are filtering tools in the BusMaster message window, they only work when communication is stopped.
-Even then the performance is mixed, I certainly experience problems with filtering by the ‘Tx/Rx’ column.
-To avoid this, and to give some flexibility I usually import the log into Excel.
+Even then, the performance is mixed.
+I certainly experience problems with filtering by the ‘Tx/Rx’ column.
+To avoid this and give some flexibility, I usually import the log into Excel.

 Importing a log file to Excel

-Rather than risk creating a long and boring thread about the fundamentals of data import in Excel, I’ve created a separate post.
-The article deals with importing as a text file, creating structure and cleaning out some ‘ghost’ messages.
+Rather than risk creating a long and tedious thread about the fundamentals of data import in Excel, I’ve created a separate post.
+The article deals with importing as a text file, building structure and cleaning out some ‘ghost’ messages.
 It will also introduce filtering and how to use it to investigate the data.
 If you need to, have a read a pop back.

-With the log from the stand-alone module imported and filtered you should end up with a shortlist of addresses that the FCDIM is transmitting data on, as shown above.
-Now we can start to use this list to populate our own CAN database.
+With the log from the stand-alone module imported and filtered, you should end up with a shortlist of addresses on which the FCDIM is transmitting data, as shown above.
+We can now start using this list to populate our CAN database.

 A CAN database (CANdb) introduction